 American Bridge’s early supporters included Rob McKay, chair of the Democracy Alliance, a fellow liberal organization, businessman Robert Dyson and television producer Marcia L. Carsey.
 Kathleen Kennedy Townsend, of Kennedy family fame and a former lieutenant governor in Maryland, served as the group’s first chair.

 Purpose and Functions

-American Bridge seeks to serve as something of a gaffe database – political flubs and faux pas on video.
+American Bridge seeks to serve as something of a gaffe database, capturing political flubs and faux pas by Republican politicians on video.
 The group hired trackers to follow Republican candidates at the federal level and record their every word, handshake and everything in between.
 During the 2012 election cycle, American Bridge deployed trackers to 33 states.
 The group is crediting with finding the “legitimate rape” comments made by Missouri Republican U.S. Senate candidate Todd Akin, which led to a media maelstrom.
 Akin went on to lose the contest.